2C-B-FLY: Society and culture

+Legal status

 Canada

 As of October 31, 2016; 2C-B-FLY is a controlled substance (Schedule III) in Canada.

+Finland

+Scheduled in the "government decree on psychoactive substances banned from the consumer market".

 United States

 2C-B-FLY is unscheduled and uncontrolled in the United States.
 However, it may fall under the scope of the Federal Analog Act if it is intended for human consumption given its similarity to 2C-B.